 v2025-07-07 or later

-This manual is intended to help you build your own design repository that is capable of utilizing RVX.
+This manual helps you set up your own design repository that can use RVX.

-This method creates the design repository by forking an existing one.
+This method creates a new design repository by copying an existing one.

 All results produced using RVX are subject to the following conditions: